celestelgarrido/ocr-chunker-crud-vectordb/README.md

 # Python FastAPI Backend Example
-App to process documents and create chunks
+App to process documents and create chunks.
+The main idea is that version 2 will contain embedding and storage in pinecone.

 # Technologies
 We will use